per•va•sive pər-vā′sĭv, -zĭv

 English, adjective: existing in or spreading through every part of something

-The Institute of Pervasive Computing is among the first research institutions worldwide to address the research issues arising from networked embedded systems being integrated into objects and environments of everyday life systematically and from different angles of perspective.
-The department collaborates closely with international and national research institutions, global technology leaders and industrial stakeholders.
+The Institute of Pervasive Computing at Johannes Kepler University Linz is one of the first research institutions worldwide to systematically address, from different perspectives, the research questions arising from the integration of networked embedded systems into objects and environments of everyday life.
+It has been led by Alois Ferscha since its start at JKU in 2000, working closely with national and international research institutions, global technology leaders and industry.

 Institute of Pervasive Computing

 Altenberger Strasse 69

 Science Park 3, 6th floor, room 0612

 Library - Site of the Computer Science Library

 Loan and return of books by appointment via email to mayr[at]pervasive.jku.at.